 What you use as a soil amendment depends on your particular soil conditions.

-Steps I Took In Turning Our Lawn Into a Garden
+Steps I Took to Turn Our Lawn Into a Garden

 To turn our lawn quickly into a garden plot, I did the following.
 (This is the short version.)